NK-Kannaujiya/NK-Kannaujiya/README.md

 ### 💼 About Me

-- 🔧 Currently working at **CDAC Bengaluru** as a Full Stack Developer
+- 🔧 Currently working at **CDAC Bengaluru** as a Full Stack Software Enginner
 - 💡 Passionate about **backend systems**, **API design**, and **clean, scalable architecture**
 - 🧠 Always learning: diving deeper into **system design** and **distributed systems**
 - 🤝 Open to backend-focused or full stack opportunities